 Wash and Dry First

-Before trimming your beard, it’s best to shampoo and condition your beard in the shower and then dry it off by patting with a towel or blow drying.
+Before trimming your beard, it’s best to shampoo and condition it in the shower, then dry it off by patting it with a towel or blow drying it.

-You don’t want to trim or cut your beard while wet since your hair could appear to be longer than it actually is when dry.
+You don’t want to trim or cut your beard while wet since your hair could appear longer than it is when dry.

 Cut and Style Tips